exercism/v2-website/README.md

  To delete a user, run `user.destroy.`

-The user record is deleted, as well as associated objects except the ff:
+The user record is deleted, as well as associated objects except for the ff:

 - Discussion posts where they are a mentor.
 - Maintainer records where their user record is associated.